2023 Most Popular Political Science & Government Bachelor's Degree Schools in South Carolina

 Read full report on Political Science & Government at University of South Carolina - Upstate

 Winthrop University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree political science and government programs.
-Located in the city of Rock Hill, Winthrop is a public college with a medium-sized student population.
+Located in the city of Rock Hill, Winthrop is a public school with a medium-sized student population.

 Of the 19 students majoring in political science at Winthrop, 47% are male and 53% are female.